szefany/simple-suggestion-service/README.md

 cd deploy && ./start.sh
 ```

-A better way is to run the service within virtualenv/gunicorn/supervisor/systemd.
+A better practice is to run the service within

+* Docker
+* Or virtualenv/gunicorn/supervisor/systemd.

 ## APIs